Current Trainees

 The University of Chicago

-Organismal Biology & Anatomy
+Department of Organismal Biology & Anatomy

 Advisors: Callum Ross and Neil ShubinResearch: Justin is interested in questions of feeding biomechanics in early tetrapods and extant analogs.
 Presently, he is studying the cranial and mandibular sutures of Tiktaalik roseae, a Devonian sarcopterygian that predates the water-to-land transition but also shows many preadaptations for terrestriality.
 One question of interest concerns the functional constraints of aquatic feeding, and how that feeding regime compares to a terrestrial feeding regime.